Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 \proofof{Theorem~\ref{Thm:PermutationPeriodicPoints}} Analytic continuation can achieve only permutations that commute with the dynamics.
 To see that all of them can actually be achieved, it suffices to specify one loop in $X_n$ that permutes one orbit transitively and leaves all other orbits (of the same period) unchanged: together with transitive permutations of all orbits, this generates all permutations that commute with the dynamics.

 Let $c_0$ be the landing point of the parameter ray $R(1/(2^n-1))$; it is the bifurcation point from the period $1$ component to a component of period $n$.
 According to Lemma~\ref{Lem:LocalParabolics}, a small loop around $c_0$ induces a transitive permutation on a single orbit of period $n$ and leaves all other orbits unchanged.
-This is exactly what is needed to prove the claim.
+This proves the claim.

 \begin{coro}{Riemann Surface of Periodic Points} \lineclear For every $n\ge 1$, the analytic curve

 is connected, i.e., it is a Riemann surface. \end{coro}